Peer-Reviewed Publications

 The Cla Maturity Tool Can Be a Pocketknife for Internal Communication and Knowledge Management – By Elizabeth Kemigisha; USAIDLearningLab.org; April 2024

-WI-HER adapted the CLA maturity tool to create a safe and inclusive space for discussion as well as to develop an improved knowledge management (KM) strategy and plan for moving forward.
+WI-HER adapted the CLA maturity tool to create a space for innovative discussion as well as to develop an improved knowledge management (KM) strategy and plan for moving forward.
 Elizabeth Kemigisha details how the adapted tool both strengthened internal communications and improved collaboration and coordination among staff.

-Building the Monitoring, Evaluation, and Learning (MEL) Capacity of Healthcare Workers in Nigeria to Advance Gender-Based Violence Prevention and Response in Nigeria By Shauna-Kaye Rowe and Annie Cameron; SBAIC.org; September 2023
+Building the Monitoring, Evaluation, and Learning (MEL) Capacity of Healthcare Workers in Nigeria By Shauna-Kaye Rowe and Annie Cameron; SBAIC.org; September 2023

 Find out how WI-HER, under the USAID Integrated Health Program, helped improve GBV case identification by 265% through a Grants Under Contract (GUC) mechanism and Training of Trainers (ToT) activity.
 Our partnerships and trainings foster a multi-sectoral approach and contribute to building healthcare worker capacity for a stronger GBV response in Nigeria.